vibern0/LetMeTravel/README.md

 #### Installation:
 Depends on your system to run PHP scripts.
 **If using XAMPP**, just copy the *"website"* folder to *"htdocs"* in XAMPP installation folder and rename it to *"LetMeTravel"*.
 Then run *"localhost/LetMeTravel"*.
 To add new trajects to the system use *"localhost/LetMeTravel/admin"*.
 If you want to know more about how this works, see wiki.
+**If using a virtual machine** with XAMPP (or LAMP or WAMP or any other server) just need to upload the files.

 #### Usage:
 By using the *"localhost/LetMeTravel/admin"* it's possible to add new trajects, transports, stations and all the things the system has.
 More at wiki page.
 For the client it's possible to make a reservation.